WANI12/smsv3/README.md

 # smsv3
-The system is designed to improve school management for both primary and secondary, and tertiary institutions.
+The system is designed to improve school management for both primary, secondary, and tertiary institutions.
 The system works offline and online.
 Prerequisites for the system are
 - PHP